Dip into this nest egg only under urgent circumstances.

 Feeling pressure because of harassing phone calls from creditors?
 Send them a certified letter requesting they stop calling.
 Too many medical bills?
 Try to work out an arrangement to pay them over time before you tap into your retirement account.

-Robert Gordon, senior financial adviser with Investor Solutions in Miami, says a 401(k) loan could be a useful option for people who have problems getting credit at affordable rates — for example, someone whose credit score has plummeted because of bankruptcy or a short sale.
+Robert Gordon, senior financial adviser with Investor Solutions, says a 401(k) loan could be a useful option for people who have problems getting credit at affordable rates — for example, someone whose credit score has plummeted because of bankruptcy or a short sale.

 “When they get ready to go into the market, instead of subjecting themselves to 2, 3 or 4 percentage point increases in rates or not getting credit at all, (a 401(k) loan) could be a resource,” Gordon says.

 Just remember that the interest you save by choosing a 401(k) loan over a bank loan still might not be enough to make up for your loss of earnings from taking the money out.
 You could also face an early distribution penalty tax under federal 401(k) rules.

 Bankrate’s 401(k) loan calculator shows you how much your retirement nest egg stands to lose if you borrow from your 401(k).

 Your job is secure

-If you’re thinking about borrowing from your retirement account, make sure that you’re happy with your employer, the boss is happy with you and there are no layoffs imminent, Gordon says.
+If you’re thinking about borrowing from your retirement account, make sure that you’re happy with your employer, the boss is happy with you and there are no layoffs imminent.
 If you leave your job, you’ll generally be required to repay the loan balance within 60 days.
-Plus, the money you took out now gets tagged as an early withdrawal, so you’ll incur the 10% penalty and owe income taxes on the amount.
+Plus, the money you took out now gets tagged as an early withdrawal, so you’ll incur the 10 percent penalty and owe income taxes on the amount.

-Also take into account your projected income over the course of the normal 5-year loan repayment period.
+Also take into account your projected income over the course of the normal five-year loan repayment period.
 Payments on 401(k) loans usually are taken directly out of your paycheck — on an after-tax basis — so you’ll want to be sure you can live without that money from your take-home pay.